Maanav-G/Netflix-Wrapped/privacy-policy/README.md

 </p>
 <br/>

 This Privacy Policy governs the information Netflix Wrapped collects on its extension and through its online services.
+This extension is not created by or affiliated with Netflix in any way.

 <br/>